graphile/crystal/postgraphile/website/postgraphile/subscriptions.md

 The following is an example pulling it all together.
-In this example when a new message is created an event will be sent to `forum:FORUM_ID:message` containing the payload `{"op": "create", "id": MESSAGE_ID}`.
+In this example when a new message is created an event will be sent to `forum:FORUM_ID:message` containing the payload `{"event": "create", "sub": FORUM_ID, "id": MESSAGE_ID}`.
 This event will be picked up by the `pgSubscriber`, which `listen()` subscribes to.
 This event will then be parsed by `listen()` using the `jsonParse` method, and the resulting object will be passed to the `Subscription.forumMessage.plan()` plan resolver, which does no further processing.
-The data then flows down to the ForumMessageSubscriptionPayload field steps, which will extract the details that they care about and use them to provide the relevant data to the user.
+The data then flows down to the `ForumMessageSubscriptionPayload` field steps, which will extract the details that they care about and use them to provide the relevant data to the user.

 ```ts